Raymond Cho (politician): Political career

 He ran in the 2004 federal election as an independent candidate in Scarborough—Rouge River.
 Cho called himself an "independent Liberal", and used the Liberal Party of Canada's red-and-white colours for his campaign materials.
 He was accused of trying to mislead voters by the official Liberal candidate, Derek Lee.
 Lee, who has been the MP since 1988 said that Cho caused some controversy by claiming to have been shut out of the candidate nomination process.
 Lee won the election, Cho placed a distant second with 6,692 votes (17.8% of the total).

 On August 13, 2004, the Toronto Star reported that Cho spent nearly all of his allotted councillor expense fund, one of the highest on city council.
 While there was some speculation that some of this money was diverted to Cho's failed bid to run in the federal election campaign, his executive assistant said the money was needed for newsletters mailed out to constituents to provide information on a rash of fatal shootings in the Malvern neighbourhood earlier in the year.

 In 2005, Cho expressed interest in being the Ontario Liberal Party's candidate in the Scarborough—Rouge River provincial by-election which was made necessary by the appointment of incumbent Liberal MPP Alvin Curling to a diplomatic position.
 However, the Liberal riding association used a clause of its constitution to declare another city councillor, Bas Balkissoon, as its candidate without a contested nomination process.
 Media reports suggested that this was done to exclude Cho as the provincial riding association was displeased with Cho's "independent Liberal" candidacy in the 2004 federal election.
 Cho was also mentioned as a potential candidate for the Progressive Conservatives since he helped former leader John Tory during the March 2005 by-election in Dufferin—Peel—Wellington—Grey.
 In the end, Cho chose not to run in the by-election which was won handily by Balkissoon.

 In 2012, Cho was named as the Progressive Conservative candidate for the provincial riding of Scarborough—Rouge River.
 In the 2014 provincial election, Cho placed third with 27.68% of the vote.

 In 2016, Cho was nominated as the Progressive Conservative Party candidate for the September 1 by-election in Scarborough—Rouge River, after incumbent Liberal MPP Bas Balkissoon resigned to spend more time with family.
 Cho won the by-election in an upset victory, becoming the first Korean-Canadian elected to the Ontario Legislature.
 Cho was handily re-elected in 2018 in the new riding of Scarborough North, winning over half of the popular vote.
 Doug Ford, then a former city councillor, served as his campaign chair.

+During the 2018 Ontario general election, Cho was involved in a physical altercation with a 12-year-old child while campaigning.
+He later apologized.